 Rain Gardens and Their Alternative Forms

-The main focus of this initiative is rain gardens and the benefits that they posses to the communities as they are installed in throughout the Lancaster county area.
-Rain gardens, in another form, are known as recharge gardens, they are planted with different plants that all form together to complete their one function, filtrate storm water runoff.
+The main focus of this initiative is rain gardens and the benefits that they possess to the communities as they are installed in throughout the Lancaster County area.
+Rain gardens, in another form, are known as recharge gardens, they are planted with different plants that all form together to complete their one function, filtrate stormwater runoff.
 These projects utilize detention and infiltration that use vegetation to achieve their aesthetic look.
-With their increasing popularity, rain gardens are looming in part because of their simplicity and many people cant see their full potential and or are uneducated with their great benefits they bosses within the community.
+With their increasing popularity, rain gardens are looming in part because of their simplicity and many people can’t see their full potential and or are uneducated with their great benefits they bosses within the community.
 Rain gardens are easily made with existing developments and well-suited small sites such as homes or larger community areas and schools and they have even been executed in parking lots of churches and small businesses.

 Photo Credit: Keegan Woyurka & Deanna Maurone

 In the area of Lancaster City, one can find a wide variety of these gardens located throughout the city limits.
 Locations include, but are not limited to: 595 Lancaster Avenue, 168 Elm Avenue, and the intersection of Plum and Walnut Street.
 Our research also led us to a rain barrel located at Chestnut Hill Café, 532 West Chestnut Street.